-Residents living near the river Pinn in Hillingdon have suffered many flood events in recent years, notably in 2016 and in the 1980s, when floods affected 100 homes.
-The river Pinn is prone to fast, flash flooding and numerous surface water outfalls drain directly into it, causing it to burst its banks in times of high rainfall.
+Residents living near the River Pinn in Ruislip have suffered many flood events in recent years, notably in 2016 and in the 1980s, when floods affected 100 homes.
+The River Pinn is prone to fast, flash flooding and numerous surface water outfalls drain directly into it, causing it to burst its banks in times of high rainfall.

 The Enhancing the River Pinn two-year project aims to engage the community, reduce flood risk, increase biodiversity and make it easier for local people to access their river.
-The project will reach out to those Hillingdon communities living near the Pinn and invite them to discover it.
-Sections of the Cannons brook, a Pinn tributary, and the River Pinn will be restored in order to increase plant diversity, slow the flow of water, increase water storage on the floodplain and reduce siltation.
+The project will reach out to those Ruislip communities living near the Pinn and invite them to discover it.
+Sections of the Cannon Brook, a Pinn tributary, and the River Pinn will be restored in order to increase plant diversity, slow the flow of water, increase water storage on the floodplain and reduce siltation.
 Vegetation management will open up river views, increase light and create a more attractive environment.
-And by reshaping the riverbanks of the river Pinn, allowing water to spread out and soak into adjacent areas, the river will be reunited with its floodplain and be less prone to funnel fast-moving flood water downstream, reducing flood risk.
+And by reshaping the riverbanks of the Cannon Brook, allowing water to spread out and soak into adjacent areas, the river will be reunited with its floodplain and be less prone to funnel fast-moving flood water downstream, reducing flood risk.